11 lovely podcasts

 - Last, but definitely not least is Stephen Fry’s Podcast ‘7 Deadly Sins‘, where he explores the meaning behind the sins.
 Why are they so terrible, are they actually, and if they are, how do we see them popping up in our own behaviours?
 I am a huge fan of Stephen Fry, so it wasn’t surprising that this podcast was amazing as well.
 Like most of his works, it’s filled with sincerity, well explained arguments, balanced views of life and a lovely sense of humor and wit.
 It makes you think about the things most important in life and about your own beliefs on who you are and how you act, but without making it too dark or serious.
 I listened to the first 5 episodes of the season in one day, since it always left me curious for the next episode.

 Sometimes, true crime can be even scarier than the best horror stories.
-That’s why in that case, I go to true crime stories.
+That’s why in that case, I am ending this list of 11 lovely podcasts with some true crime stories.
 What I love about them is that they mix two things I love: horror and psychology.
-The true crime podcasts I listen to analyze horrible behaviours of scary people, either working alone or in groups, to try to understand their motives.
+The true crime podcasts I listen to analyse horrible behaviours of scary people, either working alone or in groups, to try to understand their motives.

 - The first one is for me the podcast Cults, where the crimes of various cults are discussed.
 They range from Christian, small cults to large cults that are not even similar to any religion whatsoever.
 They are discussed in depth, which is why one cult usually gets two episodes dedicated to their behaviours and crimes.